Reflections of a 21st Century Counsellor

-1. They left almost zero quality (device free) time, day to day, to pause and reflect meaningfully on life’s highs and lows.
-95% of time left after work, sleep, shopping, or socialising, was spent on a digital device (inc much of the time they considered as socialising).
+1. They left minimal (device free) time day to day, to pause and reflect meaningfully on life’s highs and lows.
+95% of time left after work, sleep, shopping, or socialising, was spent on a digital device (ironically including much of the time they considered as socialising).

-3. They all had a positive reference point to the restorative and connective power of talking therapies/coaching, be it historically, through friends, family or colleagues.
-Despite this, none chose to seek help proactively, even when encountering warning signs or behavioral changes that felt unnatural to them.
+3. They all had a positive reference point to the restorative power of an honest chat/counselling support, through friends, family or colleagues.
+Despite this, none chose to seek help proactively, even when encountering warning signs that felt unnatural to them.

-6. Almost all agreed (with hindsight) that delaying the decision to get help was both naive and unfounded, when measured against a) their renewed sense of self, and b) their outdated pre-conception of what a therapeutic process could be (most had a cliched view of a lengthy directive analytic process with an all-knowing practitioner).
+6. Almost all agreed (with hindsight) that delaying the decision to get help was unhelpful when measured against a) their renewed sense of self, and b) their outdated pre-conception of what a support could be (most had a cliched view of a lengthy analytic process).

 So to some considerations, as 2018 kicks off if you find life getting on top.

 Connection externally matters - Online relationships can be life-enriching, IF they are balanced, objective, challenging and supportive.
 It's a big IF though, anything less will take more than it gives, so try not to use them as substitutes for offline relationships.
 Better to make time to re-engage with those that matter to you.
 Start sharing your joy and pain with them now - not just the retouched anecdote or pic of your day.
 You know who they are, connect with them and make time to talk meaningfully - be honest, be open, be brave.
 My guess is they'll be chuffed you did and want to reciprocate.